 Patrick tells us that he grew up in Bannavem Taberniae, but efforts to locate this place precisely have so far failed.
 He tells us elsewhere that he was a Briton, and a Roman citizen (Lett.
 2).
 One place suggested for this has been south-west Scotland, which would be close to Ireland for raiders, and would also explain how Patrick knew Coroticus, who is named as king of Dumbarton in the fifth century in Welsh annals… Hanson acknowledges this evidence, but favors a location on the south west coast of Britain due to the higher density of Roman villas known to have existed in that area.

 An alternative location is that of modern Boulogne-sur-mer, in north-east France, whose medieval name was Tarvenna or Tarabanna.

 So that means the birthplace of Saint Patrick is narrowed down to Scotland, England, Wales… or maybe France.
-Another 1600 years and we’ll have it nailed down for sure.
+Give it another 1600 years and we’ll have it nailed down for sure.

 In the meantime, see our full biography of Saint Patrick »